apache/cordova-docs/docs/en/edge/guide/overview/index.md

   subdirectories for each mobile platform, makes any necessary configuration changes for each, runs build scripts to generate application binaries.
 The CLI also provides a common interface to apply plugins to your app.
-(For details on the CLI, see The Command-Line Interface.)
+For more details on the CLI, see The Command-Line Interface.
+Unless you have a need for the platform-centered workflow, the cross-platform workflow is recommended.

 - __Platform-centered workflow__: Use this workflow if you want to focus on building an app for a single platform and need to be able